AlanCoding/awx-1/requirements/README.md

 https://github.com/jazzband/django-oauth-toolkit/commit/96538876d0d7ea0319ba5286f9bde842a906e1c5
 The field can simply have the validator method `validate_uris` removed.

+### django-split-settings

+Version 2.0 drops Django 2 support, so upgrade should not be attempted until the upgrade to Django 3 happens.

 ### azure-keyvault

 Upgrading to 4.0.0 causes error because imports changed.